-When to File an FY 2013 H-1B Cap-Subject Petition
+When to File an FY 2014 H-1B Cap-Subject Petition

-We will begin accepting H-1B petitions that are subject to the FY 2013 cap on Monday April 2, 2012.
+We will begin accepting H-1B petitions that are subject to the FY 2014 cap on April 1, 2013.
 You may file an H-1B petition no more than 6 months in advance of the requested start date.

-How to Properly File Your H-1B Cap-Subject Petition
+Ensuring Your H-1B Cap Subject Petition is Properly Filed

-Please comply with the following to ensure that your petition is properly filed:
+Please comply with the following instructions to ensure that your petition is properly filed:

-- Complete all sections of the Form I-129 petition, including the H Classification Supplement to Form I-129 (pages 11 and 12 of Form I-129) and the H-1B Data Collection and Filing Fee Exemption Supplement (pages 17 through 19).
-We accept Form I-129 with a revision date of November 23, 2010, or later. - Original signatures, preferably in black ink, are required on each form. - Include a signed check or money order with the correct fee amount. - Ensure that all required documentation and evidence is submitted with the petition at the time of filing to ensure timely processing.
+• Complete all sections of the Form I-129, Petition for a Nonimmigrant Worker, including the H Classification Supplement to Form I-129 (pages 11 and 12 of Form I-129) and the H-1B Data AILA InfoNet Doc.
+No. 13032544.
+(Posted 3/25/13)

+Collection and Filing Fee Exemption Supplement (pages 17 through 19).
+We accept Form I-129 with a revision date of Nov.
+23, 2010, or later.

+- Sign the form preferably in black ink. - Include a signed check(s) or money order(s) with the correct fee amount(s). - Ensure that all required documentation and evidence is submitted with the petition at the time of filing for timely processing.